Grado Labs

 Grado Labs is an American audio manufacturer known for hand building high-end dynamic open-back headphones and cartridges in Brooklyn, New York.

 Grado Labs was founded in 1953, by master watchmaker Joseph Grado.
 The Brooklyn company is currently run by President and CEO John Grado, who bought the company in 1990 after running day-to-day operations since the 1970s.

 John's son, Jonathan Grado, recently entered the company as the third generation of Grado.

 Grado specializes in dynamic open-air, supra-aural, high-fidelity headphones.
 In its over 60-year history, Grado has kept a very low profile by relying on word-of-mouth among audio dealers and consumers instead of mass advertising campaigns.
-Nearly all of Grado's products are hand-crafted in Brooklyn, New York.
+Nearly all of Grado's products are made in Brooklyn, New York.